ADR-316: Wearable Spring Bones

 The Explorer MUST reconstruct spring chains at load time using the following procedure:

-5. Tip identification: the deepest node in each chain is the tip.
+7. Tip identification: the deepest node in each chain is the tip.
 Its parameters, if any, are not applied by the simulation.
 It exists solely to define the chain's geometric endpoint.

-6. Center resolution: if center is specified, resolve the node name.
+8. Center resolution: if center is specified, resolve the node name.
 If the name does not correspond to any node in the file, or if it points to a spring bone node, the Explorer SHOULD log a warning and MUST fall back to world space.

 Explorer Behaviour

 The Explorer MUST apply spring bone simulation to all spring root bones found in any loaded wearable.
 This applies to the local player's avatar and all other players' avatars in the scene.
+The Explorer reads spring bone parameters from the wearable's item metadata (data.springBones); the .glb file is consulted only for bone names and hierarchy.

 Spring bone simulation MUST also be active in all avatar renderers outside the main world, including but not limited to the login screen and the backpack/wearables preview.